 Commercial roof coating in Sunderland

-Salt is the defining fact of roof maintenance on this coast.
-Wind off the North Sea carries it well inland, and it accelerates corrosion on every exposed metal surface in the city, roofs included.
-Commercial roof coating in Sunderland is therefore less a cosmetic exercise and more a corrosion-management one: the right system, properly applied over treated steel, slows the salt-driven decay that would otherwise end a roof’s life years early.
-Applied to a roof that is already too far gone, it achieves nothing at all.
+Salt defines roof maintenance on this coast.
+The wind off the North Sea carries it well inland and it picks at every exposed metal surface in the city, roofs included.
+Commercial roof coating in Sunderland is less cosmetic, more a matter of corrosion management: the right system, applied properly over treated steel, slows the salt-driven decay that would otherwise end a roof’s life years early.
+Stick it on a roof that’s already too far gone, though, and it achieves nothing at all.
 Our Tyne and Wear surveys exist to establish which of those two roofs yours is.

 What coastal weather does to commercial roofs here

-Sunderland’s commercial buildings range from manufacturing and supply-chain units to trade estates, storage buildings and port-related premises, and the great majority carry profiled metal roofs.
-On this coast those roofs show cut-edge corrosion earlier and more aggressively than their inland equivalents, along with rusting fixings, failed lap seals and finishes stripped back by wind-driven rain.
-Older buildings add asbestos cement sheeting, which grows porous with age, and some felt flat roofing on offices and smaller premises.
-None of this is unusual in itself; what is different here is the speed at which it progresses, which makes the timing of any intervention matter.
-Rooflights and their seals also fail faster in this exposure, so they are checked alongside the sheets rather than treated as an afterthought.
+Sunderland’s commercial buildings range from manufacturing and supply-chain units to trade estates, storage buildings and port-related premises.
+Most of them carry profiled metal roofs.
+On this coast those roofs show cut-edge corrosion earlier and more aggressively than their inland equivalents.
+You also see rusting fixings, failed lap seals and finishes stripped back by wind-driven rain.
+Older buildings add asbestos cement sheeting, which grows porous with age, and you’ll find felt flat roofing on offices and smaller premises.
+None of this is unusual in itself.
+What’s different here is the speed at which it progresses, which makes the timing of any intervention matter.
+Rooflights and their seals also fail faster in this exposure, so we check them alongside the sheets rather than treating them as an afterthought.

 Survey first: how we decide what to recommend